mostafa21314/Snake-Lader_Game/README.md

 We also have another function which generates a random number for both the rows and columns, then calls the generate board function with the random number of rows and columns as parameters.

+Another major function in board class is 'Boardfixer'.
+This function ensures that there are no more than 5 snakes in a beside each other.

 Conclusion.